gardenlinux/gardenlinux-nvidia-installer/system-services/nvidia-installer/Readme.md

 * Commit any changes for this release & push to GitHub, check that PR validation runs OK
 * Merge the PR to `main` & pull/fetch to update your local copy
 * Checkout a new branch `release-nvidia-installer-<version>`
-* From the `nvidia-installer-<version>` folder run `mono release` (if this is for a new Garden Linux version, do this once per `nvidia-installer` folder) and **increment the release version** (for example, from `1.5.0` to `1.5.1`.
+* From the `nvidia-installer` folder run `mono release` and **increment the release version**.
-* Commit the changes with message `"[release] updating nvidia-installer to version X"` and push the commit to GitHub
+* Commit the changes with message `"[release] updating nvidia-installer to version X"` and push the commit to GitHub.
-* In order not to release unnecessary components, stop the PR build and restart it with "Release" checked, and the components list set to `system-services/nvidia-installer`
+* Wait for the PR build to go green - note that **no components are actually built in the release PR build**.
-* Once everything is green & approved, merge the commit and then restart the `main` build the same way as in the previous step
+* Once the PR build for the release is green & approved, merge the commit and then monitor the `main` build, where the `nvidia-installer` component should get built & published.

 ### For both of the above

-Make sure to update `mlf-gitops` according to the new release version.
+Once released & published, make sure to update `mlf-gitops` values according to the new release version.

 ## High level structure of the Dockerfile